brackendev/scikit-learn-Hy/README.md

 ## Example Usage

-Via a command shell (in the project directory), open a Hy REPL and import scikit_learn.hy.
+Via a command shell (in the project directory), open a Hy REPL.
 For example:

 ```bash
 $ source env/bin/activate